Beth, one third of Elizabeth, finds a door to a land of clouds and stars. And a dragon.

 Then Beth climbed the ladder out of the pit and walked happily – and all by herself – to school.

-Since no time had passed outside of DragonLand and CloudLand (this is a fairy tale, after all) she arrived to school perfectly on time.
+Since no time had passed outside of DragonLand and CloudLand (this is a fairy tale, after all) she arrived at school perfectly on time.

 Eliza, that is Ellie and Liza, arrived on time as well, but instead of heading straight to class, they went to the water fountain and drank and drank and drank water.
 And then drank some more.
 This made Beth wonder what was behind the Sun door.